Astromer 2: Results

 Per-sample embeddings were generated by averaging the attention vectors from the encoder, with trainable parameters $\gamma_0,...,\gamma_m$ weighting the outputs of each block.
 The resulting embedding is then passed through a feed-forward network consisting of three hidden layers with 1024, 512, and 256 units, respectively, each using ReLU activation.
 A fully connected layer without activation predicts the final label, as shown in Figure \ref{fig:clf-arch}.

 Figure \ref{fig:macho-clf} presents the F1 scores for the Alcock dataset across different scenarios.
-For comparison, it also includes F1 scores from Astromer 1, evaluated on the same dataset, using both weighted per-sample embeddings (v0) and non-weighted embeddings as detailed in \citet{astromer}.
+We focus our analysis on the improvements over our previous model, rather than re-evaluating against classical models, as this benchmark was already established in our initial work \citep{astromer}.
+For a direct comparison, the figure includes the F1 scores from Astromer 1, using both weighted per-sample embeddings (A1) and non-weighted embeddings (A2) as detailed in our previous paper.

 The improvements are most pronounced when evaluating classification performance on the ATLAS dataset.
-As depicted in Fig. \ref{fig:atlas-clf}, the new version of Astromer exhibits a significant advantage in generalizing to other datasets.
+As depicted in Figure \ref{fig:atlas-clf}, the new version of Astromer exhibits a significant advantage in generalizing to other datasets.
 With just 20 SPC, Astromer achieves a F1-score improvement of over $15\%$.
 Thus, Astromer's performance with 20 SPC surpasses the results previously reported 500 SPC.

 Weighted per-sample embeddings play a critical role by allowing the model to use intermediate representations instead of depending exclusively on the final one.
 During pretraining, the encoder focuses on reconstructing magnitudes from the last embedding, which could result in representations tailored to the reconstruction task rather than optimized for discrimination.